ChemTalk

 Secondary Structure of Amino Acids - Alpha Helix

-The beta pleated sheet is another type of secondary structure.
-The beta pleated sheet: non parallel polypeptide chains folded in an accordion style.
+The beta sheet is another type of secondary structure.
+In the beta sheet, non-parallel polypeptide chains are pleated (folded) in an accordion style.

 Beta Pleated Sheet of Amino Acids